-The logo design process has already been presented by us in previous case studies: we told about the logo for photo editor in Ribbet case study, PassFold logo for the mobile application for tickets/passes storage and management as well as our own Tubik logo.
+The logo design process has already been presented by us in previous case studies: we told about the logo for the photo editor in the Ribbet case study, PassFold logo for the mobile application for tickets/passes storage and management as well as our own Tubik logo.
 All the previous cases show how thorough and sophisticated should the work on an efficient logo be.
-Logo is the sign with the deep symbolic meaning that is an important part of UI design, branding and therefore the successful promotion of the product.
+A logo is the sign with the deep symbolic meaning that is an important part of UI design, branding, and therefore the successful promotion of the product.

 Arthur Avakyan creating variants of logo for Saily app